containerbuildsystem/atomic-reactor/docs/plugins.md

      to Koji.
 The metadata is returned to be used by the store_metadata_osv3 plugin.
 That plugin will use a ConfigMap object to store it for the orchestrator to retrieve it.
 It will replace **koji_promote** when enabled
-- **push_operator_manifests**
-  - Status: Enabled
-  - When OMPS service integration is configured and when specified through the 'com.redhat.delivery.appregistry' Dockerfile label, plugin uploads manifests extracted by *export_operator_manifests* into app registry specified in configuration

 ### Exit plugins